-Before you start scouring the internet for recommendations on what is a good car tint film to buy or where to buy tint film for cars like yours, get to know the legal restrictions.
-That’s right…some tinting films are simply too dark to install on your car.
+Before you start scouring the internet for recommendations on what is a good tinting film to buy or where to buy tint film for cars like yours, get to know your locality’s tinting laws and regulations.
+That’s right, some tinting films are simply too dark to install on your car.

 In Arizona, your front windshield must be completely clear and your front side windows must let in more than 33 percent of light.
-Driving with tints darker than that will earn you a ticket if you get caught.
+Driving with darker tinting than that will earn you a ticket if you get caught and will force you to get a window tint removal.
 You can, however, install any tint shade on your back and rear side windows.

-Believe it or not, there are many different quality levels of window tinting film on the market.
-This means you’ll need to buy car window tint film that’s able to stand up to the daily use and abuse it sees on the road.
-Low-grade films often bubble up and change color after a few months, making your car look run-down.
+Believe it or not, there are many different quality levels of window tint on the market.
+This means you’ll need to buy a car window tint film that’s able to stand up to the daily use and abuse it sees on the road.
+Low-grade films often bubble up and also change color after a few months, making your car look run-down with its tinting.

 Choose a brand that stands behind their products.
 Remember, not all warranties are alike and you’ll need to compare the terms of each one to find the right film for your car.

-Do Think About How You Use Your Car
+Do Think About How You Use Your Window Film

 Think about how you use your car and the types of technology you rely on.
 Look for films that will accommodate those devices without creating interference that will hurt your driving experience.